gokmax/.vim/README.md

 Gokmax's Vim configuration
 ==========================

 ###Welcome to see my vim configuration!
-Below I will describe the whole features of
+Below I will describe the whole features of the Gokmax's Vim.
-the Gokmax's vim.

-##What is vim?
+##What is Vim?
 In my opinion, vim is an editor which can almostly meet all your requirements in the editing environment, which means you can edit in the style you want.